brimdata/zed/docs/lake/design.md

 Note that there may be multiple pool keys, where subsequent keys act as the secondary, tertiary, and so forth sort key.

-If a pool key is not specified, then it defaults the whole record, which in the Zed language is referred to as ".".
+If a pool key is not specified, then it defaults to the whole record, which in the Zed language is referred to as ".".

 In all these examples, the lake identity is implied by its path (e.g., an S3 URI